KelseaFigaro/Final-Project-mySQL/README.md

 Create and design a database and then use the created database to perform queries to answer questions

 Files:
-ProjectTables.sql- SQL script containing create table and insert statements
+ProjectTables(1).sql- SQL script containing create table and insert statements

-ProjectSQL- Data Dictionary
+ProjectSQL(1).xlsx- Data Dictionary

 Project.drawio- ERD of the database

+Finalproject.pptx- Powerpoint presentation of the project

+ProjectQueriesfinal.sql- code of all queries ran for the project